 Morning sickness will usually first occur before week 9-10 of pregnancy.

-There are many causes of nausea and vomiting unrelated to pregnancy and some of these causes occur more commonly in pregnancy.
+There are many causes of nausea and vomiting unrelated to pregnancy and some of these cases occur more commonly in pregnancy.

 Will Nausea Affect My Baby, My Health, My Family?